 If you’ve got an older style home, chances are that your windows are dressed with either curtains, or those vertical blinds that seemed to be absolutely everywhere up until the nineties.
 Unfortunately, these types of window furnishings don’t often offer very good insulation or protection from the elements.
 This equals higher energy consumption which isn’t fun for the planet – or your bank account.

-Switching out these options for block out blinds can greatly improve the energy efficiency of your home while also updating your design to a cleaner, more modern look.
+Switching out these options for block out blinds can greatly improve the energy efficiency of your home, therefore making it more eco-friendly, while also updating your design to a cleaner, more modern look.

 Block out blinds can be installed behind curtains if you’d prefer to keep the softer, more decadent feel of heavy fabric, however it will make the installation process a little more complicated, so we suggest taking your curtains down for installation of your new blinds, regardless of whether you’re going to be keeping them or not.

 Bonus Eco Points: If you do choose to dispose of your old curtains, donate any that are in good condition to your local thrift shop.
 This will allow someone else to get their own window dressing upgrade that would be far more eco-friendly than them buying brand new curtains, as second-hand goods are almost always better for the planet than brand new ones).

 Repaint Cabinetry With Low VOC / VOC Free Paint And Switch Out Your Handles

 Got kitchen or bathroom cabinets that could seriously do with a facelift?
 Instead of throwing out perfectly good cabinetry, consider simply switching out your handles and sprucing things up with a fresh coat of low VOC or VOC free paint.
 You’ll be surprised by how much difference this can make design wise and a fresh coat of paint can do wonders.

 Low VOC and VOC free paint are some of the most eco-friendly paint options available and they’re also better for you and your family as they don’t leak nasties into the air of your home.